Probe: Journalists, activists among firm's spyware targets

 Several of the suits draw heavily on leaked material provided to Abdullah Al-Athbah, editor of the Qatari newspaper Al-Arab and one of the alleged victims.
 The material appears to show officials in the United Arab Emirates discussing whether to hack into the phones of senior figures in Saudi Arabia and Qatar, including members of the Qatari royal family.

 NSO Group does not disclose its clients and says it sells its technology to Israeli-approved governments to help them target terrorists and break up pedophile rings and sex- and drug-trafficking rings.
-It says its spyware is neither designed nor licensed for use against human rights activists or journalists.
-It says it has helped save thousands of lives in recent years.
-It denies its technology was in any way associated with Khashoggi's murder.
+It claims its software has helped save thousands of lives and denies its technology was in any way associated with Khashoggi's murder.

 NSO Group also denies involvement in elaborate undercover operations uncovered by The AP in 2019 in which shadowy operatives targeted NSO critics including a Citizen Lab researcher to try to discredit them.